From the Sketchbook

-One of the things I have learned is to always carry my sketchbook wherever I go.
+One thing I have learned is to always carry my sketchbook.
 My sketchbook has become my notebook, journal, a way to remember ideas, a way to reflect the things I see around me.
 I am wired as a “visual” thinker, and often experience and learn about the world around me through the use of images.
 Having a sketchbook handy at all times allows me to capture those ideas.

 Sketching isn’t always easy, and comes with practice.
 Sometimes, if I have an image in my head, it feels like I can look down at the paper and “see” the image there.
 All I have to do is try to follow the outlines to capture the image on the paper.

 I started out with a plain, spiral bound book with white pages, but found out pretty quickly that the loose pages of a spiral bound book tend to slip around more, and smear the drawings.
 I have also fallen in love with toned papers, and drawing with pencil and “white charcoal”.
 The subtle use of the white gives the drawings an extra sense of depth.